-An award-winning director, teacher, and theatre maker, and a Tunisian-American, Sephardic Jewish feminist-activist-artist, Susannah has taught and directed for organizations throughout the Bay Area.
+A director, teacher, and theatre maker, and a Tunisian-American, Sephardic Jewish feminist-activist-artist, Susannah has taught and directed for organizations throughout the Bay Area.
 For five years, she was the Joint Artistic Director of Paducah Mining Co., a San Francisco-based theatre ensemble that produced acclaimed work by established playwrights and devised original pieces on complex material such as domestic terrorism, spousal abuse, and poverty in America.
 During her tenure with Paducah, she was awarded three Dean Goodman Choice Awards.
 She is also a Bay Area Critic’s Circle, Broadway World, and Shellie Award nominee.

 Susannah is currently the Theatre Director and Arts Program Coordinator at San Francisco University High School as well as Guest Faculty at Saint Mary’s College.
 She was formerly Adjunct Faculty at Los Medanos College and a Guest Lecturer at UC Davis where she taught Introduction to Directing.
 She taught movement, voice, acting, and composition for the California Shakespeare Theater for twelve years and directed several Shakespeare productions for their 5-week summer conservatory, including Julius Caesar, All’s Well That Ends Well, Othello, The Merchant of Venice, King Lear, Romeo & Juliet, Love’s Labour’s Lost, Measure for Measure, Titus Andronicus and A Midsummer Night’s Dream.
 Susannah has also taught for Berkeley Playhouse, Sonoma County Repertory Theatre, Marin Theatre Company, Porchlight Theatre Company, the New Conservatory Theatre, and a variety of high schools throughout San Francisco and the East Bay.